Harshit26042004/Harshit26042004/README.md

-I am currently pursuing bachelor degree,concurrently involving in projects and knowledge towards ⚙️ Artificial Intelligence and Machine Learning 🙌.
+I am a Student,concurrently involving in knowledge towards ⚙️ Machine Learning 🙌.
 Upskilling Myself in cutting-edge ✨ technologies and to the state-of-the-art🔬.

 <p align="right">

 - 🔭 I’m currently working as Student and partially as intern
 - 🖥 Ask me about deep learning ,🚀 Operating system and java
-- 🌱 I’m currently pursuing Computer Science and engineering
 - Positive attitude 🌟, Collabrative 😼, Audiophile 🎶, Casual Gamer 🎮

 </p>